OpenAPITools/openapi-generator/docs/usage.md

             Only write output files that have changed.

         --model-name-prefix <model name prefix>
             Prefix that will be prepended to all model names.
-Default is the empty string.

         --model-name-suffix <model name suffix>
             Suffix that will be appended to all model names.
-Default is the empty string.

         --model-package <model package>
             package for generated models